TheresaLui/SelfHelpContent_v2/articles/microsoft.aksengine/aks-install-platformimagemissingorunavailable.md

 ## **Recommended Steps**

-1. Ensure your Cloud Operator has a supported AKS Engine version available in your Marketplace.
-For more information review the [Prerequisites for the AKS Engine](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-set-up#prerequisites-for-the-aks-engine)

-2. If your installation method is failing, try the the [steps for a disconnected environment](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux#install-in-a-disconnected-environment)

-### **Known Issues**

-You must specify a supported Kubernetes version with the --version parameter when running the get-akse command.
-Link to the [supported versions](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#supported-kubernetes-versions)
+1. To use the AKS Engine, the Azure Stack operator is responsible for downloading the required marketplace items and the creation of a service principal identity.
+For more information, see [prerequisites for the AKS engine](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-set-up#prerequisites-for-the-aks-engine).

+2. The AKS Engine version depends on a specific image version that you can make available in your Azure Stack.
+To check the AKS Engine versions and corresponding Kubernetes version, see [Supported Kubernetes Versions](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#supported-kubernetes-versions).

 ## **Recommended Documents**